How to develop negotiation skills

 Being authoritative doesn’t mean being aggressive.
 It means demonstrating value so that people want to listen to you.

 Knowing how to develop negotiation skills is one thing.
-Actually using them in real situations is another.
+Using them in real situations is another.
 The best negotiators don’t just learn—they practice, refine, and test different strategies.

 The Power of the Pause